salman-abedin/devour/README.md

 ![](demo/preview.gif)

-# WM agnostic swallowing feature for terminal emulators
+# Window Manager agnostic swallowing feature for terminal emulators

 This is a fork of [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) by